CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint-utah/exercise_5-build/40-workspace.md

 ![](../images/2023-09-12-09-00-08.png)

 13. The new component will be added to the bottom of the workspace by default.
-Drag it up just about **My Work** and resize it to match the **My Work** list below.
+Drag it up just above **My Work** and resize it to match the **My Work** list below.
 ![](../images/2023-09-27-12-59-48.png)